Tough stains on upholstery

 3. 3

-If the stain persists or you're unsure about the best approach, contact a professional upholstery cleaning service.
+If the stain persists or you're unsure of the best cleaning method, contact a professional upholstery cleaning service.

 Frequently Asked Questions

-What are common causes of tough upholstery stains?
+What are some common causes of tough upholstery stains?

-Common causes include spills, pet accidents, and ground-in dirt.
+Common causes include spills, dirt, grease, and pet accidents.

 When should I call a professional for upholstery cleaning?

-Call a professional if the stain persists or you're unsure about the best DIY cleaning method to avoid damaging the fabric.
+Call a professional if the stain is severe, you're unsure of the best cleaning method, or the DIY efforts are not effective.

 Connect with certified professionals in your area